How to podcast — A complete guide to starting and growing a podcast

 How long will your episodes be?

-The topic of how long a podcast should be was another heated one amongst several people I spoke with.
+The topic of how long a podcast should be was another heated one amongst several people I have spoken with over the last four years.
 And when I got home and researched it I couldn’t find a definitive answer.

 Unlike a blog post where the length can affect SEO, a podcast can be as short as 10 minutes or as long as 90 minutes.